jeffsanicola/vault-policy-guide/README.md

 ## Policy Pathing

+There are several considerations you should take into account when defining paths within your ACL policies:

+- Whether you're targeting a folder or a specific resource
+- How capabilities are inherited on child paths (or rather, not inherited)
+- How to effectively use wildcards
+- How conflicting or duplicate paths are handled
+- Whether Templated Policies are feasible in your configuration

 ### Folders vs. Endpoints

 API endpoints that end with a `/` are considered a folder and only require the `read` or `list` capabilities.